Why plant-based protein?

 Soya provides all nine of the essential amino acids we need for growth, repair and functions like immunity, making it a useful inclusion for those following a plant-based diet.

-Pulses such as lentils contain approximately twice the amount of protein of wholegrains like oats, wheat, barley and rice.
-Combine the two together and you have the perfect mix, with one compensating for the other in terms of their contribution of essential amino acids.
+Pulses such as lentils contain approximately twice the amount of protein of wholegrains including oats, wheat, barley and rice.
+Combine the two and you have the perfect mixture, with one compensating for the other in terms of their contribution of essential amino acids.
 Add just 3 heaped tbsp of cooked lentils to your meal and you’ll get about 9g of protein as well as fibre, folate and potassium.

 3. Edamame beans (soya beans)